New Quantum Algorithms for Computing Quantum Entropies and Distances: Introduction

 where $\Abs{A}_{S, \alpha} = \left(\tr\left(\abs{A}^\alpha\right)\right)^{1/\alpha}$ is the Schatten $\alpha$-norm.
 Here, the $1$-trace distance is the well-known trace distance $T(\rho, \sigma) = T_1(\rho, \sigma)$.

-We develop quantum algorithms for computing $\alpha$-trace distance for $\alpha > 0$, with their complexities shown in Table \ref{tab:trace-distance}.
-As a special case, our quantum algorithm (Theorem \ref{thm:trace-distance}) for computing the trace distance (i.e., the $1$-trace distance) has time complexity of $\tilde O\left(r^{5}/\varepsilon^{6}\right)$, which, in the low-rank case, is exponentially faster than the closeness-testing with respect to trace distance in \cite{GL20} with query complexity $O\left(N/\varepsilon\right)$.
-Moreover, only the closeness testing of the $\alpha$-trace distances of quantum states for integer $\alpha$, e.g., the $1$-, $2$- and $3$-trace distances, was studied in \cite{GL20}.
-For other cases of $\alpha$, we are not aware of any approaches to compute the $\alpha$-trace distance with complexity better than quantum state tomography.
+We develop quantum algorithms for computing $\alpha$-trace distance for $\alpha > 0$, with their query complexities shown in Table \ref{tab:trace-distance}.
+As a special case, our quantum algorithm (Theorem \ref{thm:trace-distance}) for computing the trace distance (i.e., the $1$-trace distance) has query complexity $\tilde O\left(r^{5}/\varepsilon^{6}\right)$.
+Note that the closeness testing of the $\alpha$-trace distances of quantum states for integer $\alpha$, e.g., the $1$-, $2$- and $3$-trace distances, was studied in \cite{GL20}.
+For other cases of $\alpha$, we are not aware of any prior approaches to compute the $\alpha$-trace distance with complexity better than quantum state tomography.